Is LinkedIn Premium Worth It? Honest 2026 Review (Job Seekers & Recruiters)

 Is LinkedIn Premium worth it for job seekers in 2026?

-What's the difference between LinkedIn Premium Career and Business?
+What's the difference between LinkedIn Premium and Sales Navigator?

-Is LinkedIn Premium Business worth it for sales?
+Is LinkedIn Premium Business worth it for lead generation?

 How do I cancel LinkedIn Premium if it's not worth it?

 Go to Settings & Privacy → Subscriptions & Payments → Manage Premium Account → Cancel Subscription.
-Cancel at least 1 day before your billing date.
-See our complete guide on how to cancel LinkedIn Premium.
+Cancel at least 1 day before your billing date to avoid charges.
+You'll keep Premium features until your current billing period ends.
+See our complete guide on how to cancel LinkedIn Premium for step-by-step instructions.

 Ready to attract leads without paying for InMail credits?
-Start your free trial and discover how inbound authority beats cold outreach.
+Build LinkedIn authority that brings prospects to you.
+Start your free trial with ConnectSafely.ai and discover how inbound lead generation beats cold outreach.